 More commonly, HR departments are set up to be administrative.
-Instead of working to strategically build and grow talent in the organization, their only job is to complete personnel tasks such as pay and benefits and protect the company from legal liability.
+Instead of strategically building and growing talent in the organization, their only job is to complete personnel tasks such as pay and benefits and protect the company from legal liability.

 To have effective talent acquisition, your business leaders and HR department must be strategic partners.
 The talent acquisition team must be “students of the business,” understanding the organization’s underlying goals and the talent needed to achieve them.
 They must be involved in succession planning and gap analysis to assess, select, and strategically develop talent.

 Every company is made up of people.
-So it only makes sense that the department in charge of people—human resources—be a key part of the company’s strategy.
+So it only makes sense that the department in charge of people—human resources—be a crucial part of its strategy.

 Mistakes #3: There’s a Butts-in-Seats Mentality

 What gets measured gets done.
-If you say you want talent but you evaluate your HR department based on efficiency, then you will create a butts-in-seats mentality.
+If you say you want talent but evaluate your HR department based on efficiency, you will create a butts-in-seats mentality.

 Between quantity, quality, and speed, you can reasonably expect to accomplish two of the three.
-Most companies make the mistake of choosing quantity and speed, which only results in more problems farther down the line.
+Most companies mistake choosing amount and speed, which only results in more problems farther down the line.